 Linus Van Pelt: Sure, Charlie Brown, I can tell you what Christmas is all about.

-[moves toward the center of the stage]
+[moves toward center stage]

 Linus Van Pelt: Lights, please.

-[a spotlight shines on Linus]
+[the lights dim, and a spotlight shines on Linus]

 Linus Van Pelt: "And there were in the same country shepherds abiding in the field, keeping watch over their flock by night.
 And lo, the angel of the Lord came upon them, and the glory of the Lord shone round about them: and they were sore afraid.
 And the angel said unto them, 'Fear not:"